Geothermal power in the United Kingdom: Southampton District Heating Scheme

 In the 1980s, the United Kingdom Department of Energy undertook a research and development programme to examine the potential of geothermal aquifers in the UK.
 However, after some initial success drilling a well in the Wessex Basin in 1981, it was deemed too small to be commercially viable.
 The project was abandoned by the Department of Energy, but Southampton City Council refused to let the project fall and took the decision to create the UK's first geothermal power scheme.
-This was undertaken as part of a plan to become a 'self sustaining city' in energy generation, promoted by then leader of the city council Alan Whitehead.
+This was undertaken as part of a plan to become a 'self-sustaining city' in energy generation, promoted by then leader of the city council Alan Whitehead.
 The scheme was eventually developed in conjunction with French-owned company COFELY District Energy and the Southampton Geothermal Heating Company was then established.
 Construction started in 1987 on a well to draw water from the Wessex Basin aquifer at a depth of 1800 m and a temperature of 76 C.

 The scheme now heats a number of buildings in the city centre, including the Southampton Civic Centre, the WestQuay shopping centre, Royal South Hants Hospital, Solent University and the Carnival offices; and is part of an enlarged city centre district heating system that includes other combined heating, cooling and power sources.
 As of 2011 the district heating and cooling scheme provides annually 26 °CGWh of electricity and over 40 °CGWh of heat.
 Brine from the geothermal well provided 18% of the total district heating mix, with fuel oil (10%) and natural gas (70%) making up the rest.
 The electricity generated from the scheme is used by Associated British Ports via a private electrical connection to the Port of Southampton, with any surplus electricity sold back to the grid.

 Stoke-on-Trent

 In 2014, Stoke-on-Trent City Council announced plans for a £52 million project to create a district heating network powered by geothermal energy.
 This will provide heating, in the form of hot water, to local customers.
-Work started in 2017 and the first customers will be connected in early 2019.
+As of 2024, the heating network had finished building, but the geothermal project was yet to start.
+Planning permission was requested for the third time in 2024, after develop Star Energy had let previous permission expire twice.